austta/austta.org.au/adelaidehistory.md

 ---
 layout: page
-title: List of Current Adelaide Public Transport Timetables
+title: List of Historical Adelaide Public Transport Timetables
 ---

-This is a list of current timetables for
+This is a list of historical timetables for
 [Adelaide Metro](https://www.adelaidemetro.com.au).
 Each row in the table represents either an individual paper or PDF timetable.

-Adelaide  Buses  are  operated   by:

-* LIGHT  STREET  BUSES  Contract  areas     NORTH-SOUTH    and    OUTER  NORTH  EAST
-* SOUTHLINK       BUSES  Contract  areas    OUTER   NORTH   and     OUTER  SOUTH
-* TORRENS   TRANSIT     Contract  area       EAST  -  WEST

 Last Updated  December  2017

 <table>